-At the end of the current year, the City had total long-term debt of \$7,186,089.
-During the year, the City refunded debt in order to take advantage of lower interest rates.
+At the end of the current year, the City had total long-term debt of \$10,878,713.

 More detailed information about the City's long-term liabilities is presented in the notes to the financial statements.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGET